jakob-bagterp/browserist/docs/settings/proxy.md

 Learn how to set a proxy for the needs and context of your automation workflow.

 ### Public Proxy
+!!! tip
+    When using public proxies, be aware that they may be unreliable and slow.
+It's recommended to use a [private proxy](#private-proxy) for more consistent performance.
+Also, keep in mind that public proxies may not be available in all regions, they may have usage limitations, they may be blocked by your internet service provider, or they may be blocked by the website you're trying to access.

+#### Basic Usage
 Public proxies are accessible from the internet and are usually free to use without authentication.
 Example:

 ```python linenums="1" hl_lines="3"